projectcalico/calico/master/networking/bgp.md

 ```
 #### Configure a per-node BGP peer

 Per-node BGP peers apply to one or more nodes in the cluster.
-You can choose which nodes either by specifying the node’s name exactly, or using a label selector.
+You can choose which nodes by specifying the node’s name exactly, or using a label selector.

-The following example creates a BGP peer that configures every {{site.prodname}} node with the label **rack: rack-1** to peer with **192.20.30.40** in **AS 64567**.
+The following example creates a BGPPeer that configures every {{site.prodname}} node with the label, **rack: rack-1** to peer with **192.20.30.40** in **AS 64567**.

 ```
 apiVersion: projectcalico.org/v3